DonaldKLee/DonaldKLee/README.md

 Welcome to my GitHub profile!
 I'm Donald, a self-taught programmer passionate about entrepreneurship and making projects that can help make lives easier!

-... currently building a productivity Chrome extension: [Provent](https://proventextension.com/) and working as a part-time Software Developer at UBC!
+... currently interning @ Boeing ✈️!

 You can connect with me on: